 Take precautions if the damage requires you to leave your home.
 Secure your property and turn off your gas and electricity.
 Contact your insurance agent and provide a phone number where you can be reached.

-Beware of fly-by-night repair businesses.
+Be wary of fly-by-night repair businesses.
 Hire licensed, reputable, preferably local service people, and avoid any contractor or appraiser who says they can adjust your insurance claim.
 You can verify a contractor’s license and check to see if there are any complaints against them by calling the Florida Department of Business and Professional Regulation at (850) 487-1395.
-Also ask for references from previous work, and be sure to report unlicensed contractors.
+Also ask for references from previous work and be sure to report unlicensed contractors.